Photo by Phylicia Ghee for Live Baltimore

 There will also be legal fees and taxes involved in filing these papers that you will be responsible for paying.
 The purchase of ground rent is a private financial transaction, and as with most financial transactions it is recommended that an attorney or title company be involved to assist with the research, paperwork, and required filings.
 Live Baltimore’s partners are familiar with the ground rent redemption process.

 If you want to redeem your ground rent and cannot locate the owner, the State of Maryland offers an opportunity to redeem the lease through the Department of Assessment and Taxation, where there has been no communication from the landlord for three years.
-Fill out your application to redeem your ground rent or call Residential Ground Rent Redemption Program at 410-767-1353.
+Call the Maryland Residential Ground Rent Redemption Program at 410-767-1353 or redeem your ground rent by submitting your application online.

 The Maryland Department of Housing and Community Development now has special loan financing available for income-eligible homeowners to redeem ground rent.
 The income limits are based on household size and cannot exceed 80 percent of the statewide median income.
-Fill out the Redemption Loan application or by calling 410-767-1151.
+To find out if you qualify, call 410-767-1151 or submit your online Redemption Loan application.

 Have more questions about ground rent?